-Football is at its best when pure, but long gone are the days when players turned out in the traditional 1-11, when you knew just where each player would be playing before they stepped onto the field.
+Football is at its best when pure, but long gone are the days when players turned out in the traditional No.1-No.11 shirts, when you knew just where each player would be playing before they stepped onto the field.

 Since players were given permanent squad numbers in 1993, all kinds of numbers have been dished out, from the iconic to the downright bizarre.

 We’ve taken a look back at some of the real stinkers, which make purists like us wince at the mere thought of seeing the player step out onto the field wearing a number that categorically does not reflect the position in which they are playing.

 Following Raheem Sterling’s move to Chelsea, Cancelo has eschewed his old No.27 in favour of the No.7 on his back.

 “This is a special number for me,” he told Manchester City’s official site.
 “It’s my mother’s birthday and it’s also her favourite number.

 “I decided to choose this number because I think it brings me luck and I hope it brings luck to the team too, so this year we can win many titles.

 You can win all the titles you want, Joao, but you’re still a left-back wearing a No.7 shirt.